-37. The figure below provides a more detailed illustration of the stages where consultation was undertaken, or engagement was sought, to develop the planning principles and technical methods; the options and alternative programmes; best value criteria and the emerging regional plan.
+37. Figure 4 (overleaf) below provides a more detailed illustration of the stages where consultation was undertaken, or engagement was sought, to develop the planning principles and technical methods; the options and alternative programmes; best value criteria and the emerging regional plan.